The Core of the Coalition is formed around a set of working groups.

 CPIC’s Forest Landscape Conservation and Restoration Working Group seeks to develop investment models for forest landscapes that aggregate multiple revenue streams including sustainable timber harvests, hunting leases, carbon credits and usage fees.
 Through capturing cash flows from the sustainable use of forest landscapes, the Working Group seeks to attract private investment capital to create both positive conservation and financial outcomes.

-The working group is co-led by the Global Impact Investing Network (GIIN) and the European Investment Bank (EIB).
-For more information, please send an email to email@example.com.
+The working group is led by the European Investment Bank (EIB).
+For more information, please send an email to firstname.lastname@example.org.

 Green infrastructure for watershed management

 Stormwater is the fastest growing source of freshwater pollution in the world.
 During periods of strong rainfall, sewer systems can overflow, causing contaminated water to run into rivers and lakes.
 As hundreds of municipalities struggle to meet water quality goals, green infrastructure solutions such as rain gardens, bioswales and restored wetlands can offer cost savings and environmentally sustainable solutions.
 CPIC’s Green Infrastructure for Watershed Management Working Group aims to develop financial vehicles to attract private capital to these projects.